mayinx/mayinx.github.io/_posts/2016-11-30-how-to-setup-a-multi-site-solution-with-camaleon-cms-heroku.markdown

 ##  Install Camaleon CMS

-Camaleon CMS can be easily installed as a Ruby gem, so the installation process is quite forward (but check the [Camaleon CMS-Github-repo](https://github.com/owen2345/camaleon-cms) for details and updates): Simply add the gem to your new app's Gemfile (located in `[yourrailsapp]/Gemfile` - e.g. `multisiteapp/Gemfile`) and use the terminal to run `bundle install` from your apps root directory:
+Camaleon CMS can be easily installed as a Ruby gem, so the installation process is quite forward (check the [Camaleon CMS-Github-repo](https://github.com/owen2345/camaleon-cms) for details and updates): Simply add the gem to your new app's Gemfile (located in `[yourrailsapp]/Gemfile` - e.g. `multisiteapp/Gemfile`) and use the terminal to run `bundle install` from your apps root directory:

 **Gemfile**